osohq/oso/new-docs/content/any/project/faq.md

 ## What languages and frameworks do you support?

 We currently support Python, Node.js, Go, Rust, Ruby, and Java, and are actively working on supporting more languages.
 We have framework integrations for Flask, Django and SQLAlchemy.
-The easiest place try Oso in your language of choice is the [Quickstart](getting-started/quickstart).
+The easiest place to try Oso in your language of choice is the [Quickstart](getting-started/quickstart).

 Vote & track your favorite language and framework integrations at our [GitHub repository](https://github.com/osohq/oso),